eau-claire-energy-cooperative/snmp-to-icinga/README.md

 ### Trap Parsing

-Trap parsing can be done by specifying the `payload_type`.
-This can be either a single `value`, a `json` payload, or a `csv` payload.
-Normal values are returned as is.
-JSON values are parsed with `json.loads` and CSV values are converted to an array.
+The SNMP payload is just a text string by default.
+Trap parsing can help turn this into a more useful data structure via the `payload_type` attribute.
+Payloads are stored for use later in the `payload` variable (see [return codes](#return-codes)).
+Supported values are:

+* __value__ - this passes through the raw SNMP trap value
+* __csv__ - parses the value into an array, splitting on commas like a CSV.
+This turns `Value1, Value2, Value3` into an array `['Value1', 'Value2', 'Value3']`.
+* __json__ - parses the payload as JSON.
+This would turn the string `{"value1": 4, "value2": [1,2,3]}` into a [Python dict](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) you can access directly.

 ### Return Codes

 Icinga expects a return code corresponding to either OK, WARNING, CRITICAL, or UNKNOWN.
 This is created by evaluating the SNMP payload.
 In the __return_codes__ section of the configuration file are specified the rules for evaluating each return type.
 These are processed in order from OK to CRITICAL.
 The OK type is required but WARNING and CRITICAL return types are optional.
-Using [Jinja syntax](https://jinja.palletsprojects.com/en/2.10.x/templates/) each statement must evaluate to a true/false value.
+Using [Jinja syntax](https://jinja.palletsprojects.com/en/3.1.x/templates/) each statement must evaluate to a true/false value.
 Returning `True` means that this return value will be sent to Icinga.
 If no statement is found to be True, then an UNKNOWN return code is given.

 The SNMP payload is available as a variable called `payload`.
 For CSV type payloads you can access each with array notation (`payload[0]`).
-For JSON type payloads you can use JSON notation (`payload['key']`).
+For JSON type payloads you can use dict notation (`payload['key']`).

 A few examples:

 ```
 # simple condition evaluation
 ok: "{{ payload == 'value' }}"

+# comparing to an integer
+ok: "{{ payload | int == 123 }}"

 # more complicated CSV payload
 ok: "{{ payload[1] == 'value' }}"